brandcm/Pan_Demography/README.md

 - pan.opf contains the tabulated site patterns and boot contains the bootstrap replicates

-- Chr5, chr7, chr8, and chrX contain individual analyses of those site patterns
+- chr5, chr7, chr8, and chrX contain individual analyses of those site patterns

 - pan.booma and pan_chrX.booma contain the weights for the tested autosomal and X chromosome models, respectively

+- figure_generation_and_model_correlation contains the code and data necessary to generate most of the manuscript figures and run a correlation between autosomal and X chromosome model ranks.
+The other manuscript figures are demographic models and were generated in Inkscape.